Paul Orndorff: Early career (1976–1980)

 During 1980, Orndorff started to split his time between the Alabama and the Mid-South territories, until he left the Alabama territory by the end of 1980 to focus entirely on the Mid-South territory.

+New Japan Pro-Wrestling (1980)

+Orndorff debuted in New Japan Pro-Wrestling (NJPW) in October 1980 as part of its "Toukon Series".
+In his first bout, in Tokyo's Korakuen Hall, he defeated Tatsumi Fujinami by count out.
+Over the following weeks, he faced opponents such as Kengo Kimura, Osamu Kido, and Strong Kobayashi, occasionally teaming with Hulk Hogan and other fellow gaijin wrestlers such as Chavo Guerrero.
+He wrestled his final match of the tour on November 6, 1980 in Tsu, Mie, teaming with Hulk Hogan in a loss to Antonio Inoki and Riki Choshu.

+Mid South Wrestling (1980–1982)

 In Mid-South, Orndorff feuded with Ken Mantell over Mantell's propensity for cutting people's hair after a match.
 Orndorff got the better of Mantell and won the right to use the Freebird hair removal cream on Mantell.
 Orndorff earned a shot at the North American champion The Grappler but on the day of the match he overslept (storyline) and was incensed when his replacement Jake "The Snake" Roberts beat the Grappler for the title.
 Orndorff's reaction to Roberts's title win signaled a change in attitude; he turned heel as he demanded a title match against Roberts.
 While he lost the support of the fans, he won the North American title on July 4, 1981.
 Orndorff feuded with Ted DiBiase, JYD, Dusty Rhodes, and Dick Murdoch while holding on to the North American title.
 Orndorff lost the title to DiBiase on November 1, 1981, in a match at the Municipal Auditorium in New Orleans, Louisiana.
 Orndorff was unable to wrestle in the rematch due to car trouble, which meant that Orndorff's friend Bob Roop got the title shot and won the match.
 It was soon revealed that Roop had sabotaged Orndorff's car so he could get the title shot instead (storyline).
-Orndorff turned face to feud with Roop but found himself unable to regain the title after which he left the Mid-South Territory.
+Orndorff turned face to feud with Roop but found himself unable to regain the title.
+He left Mid-South Wrestling in May 1982.